Car Insurance for Foreign Drivers in the U.S.

 An IDP is NOT a valid driver's license.
 It simply serves as a translation for your foreign license and should always accompany the license of your native country.

-You will need to meet your home country's legal driving requirements first and have a legal license from your country of origin.
+First, you must meet your home country's legal driving requirements and have a legal license from your country of origin.
 Together, these two documents show proof of driving ability.
+If you have a foreign license and an IDP, you will not be required to take a sequential driving test in the U.S. For additional information, check the specific regulations for the states you plan to drive.[3]

 International driver's licenses can be confused with the IDP — but it's important to understand that there is no universally accepted "license" and that you need to get your documents from a legitimate source.
 Scams offering world-recognized licenses or quick international permits are common.